lastweek/lastweek.github.io/docs/notes/paper_perf_shadows.md

   Helper thread (or precomputation) is mainly used as a vehicle for speculatively generating data addresses and prefetching.

-###  1.3. <a name='Locks'></a>Locks
+###  Locks

 Applying the insight of "get the most out of the otherwise-wasted resource" to the lock area.
 I will wait for Sanidhya's SOSP'19 paper. :-)

+### Misc

+- Stretch: Balancing QoS and throughput for colocated server workloads on SMT cores (Best Paper), HPCA'19
+    - Keyword: `ROB`, `Co-location QoS`.
+    - This paper tackles the perf interference when running co-running two SMT threads on a single physical core, which is the common case in datacenters.
+      However co-running latency-sensitive jobs and batch jobs will have huge impact on the perf of both.
+    - This paper found: *"Latency-sensitive workloads show little benefit from large ROB capacities in modern server processors .. because frequent cache misses and data-dependent computation limit both instruction and memory-level parallelisms (ILP and MLP).
+In contrast, many batch workloads benefit from a large ROB that helps unlock higher ILP and MLP."*
+    - So they propose to have a ROB partition scheme rather than static equal partition.
+Of course they also did some very extensive studies before deciding to scale ROB.
+They first found shared ROB has the biggest impact on perf interference than any other resources such as branch predictor, cache, and so on.
+They further found that latency-sensitive workload can tolerate some perf slack, which means they will not violate their QoS even with a smaller ROB.
+    - Anyway, I think this is a very nice paper.
+Good reasoning, simple solution, but works effectively.

-###  1.4. <a name='Putitalltogether'></a>Put it all together
+###  Put it all together

 - Both runahead and helper thread were proposed to do prefetch.
   But they have a key difference.
 Runahead is invoked in the *same core*, and is invoked when ROB is full (not always though).
 Helper thread is invoked at *another core*.
 Besides, runahead can just fetch the instructions and run, no need to cook another code slice.
 But for helper thread, it needs to extract a code slice that will run on another core.
 - I think the most important thing is to realize their insight.
   In the most straightforward and plain way: they are trying to get the most out of the otherwise-wasted resource.
 For example,